Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Juran was one of the first to apply modern methods to address the problem of quality, according to Rita McGrath, an author and strategy professor at Columbia Business School.
 “Unlike other theorists of the day, he believed that you could build in quality from the very first point at which a product or service was designed,” she explained.

-Quality planning, control and improvement
+The Juran Trilogy: Quality planning, control and improvement

 FYIDid you know

 Juran’s management theory hinges on continuous quality improvement.
-While it can be an arduous process for businesses, the commitment to never-ending quality planning, control, and improvement makes lasting changes and fosters innovation.
+While it can be an arduous process for businesses, the commitment to never-ending quality planning, control and improvement makes lasting changes and fosters innovation.

 An understanding of customer needs

 Want to establish a comprehensive quality management system across an organization?
-Then identify the customer base, learn about their needs or problems, and strive to solve those issues.
-It’s imperative to develop quality metrics and establish consistent measures to meet these needs.
-But, you must do so while also designing processes that operate effectively under real-world circumstances.
-A comprehensive understanding of the customer’s mindset enables decision makers to predict or anticipate issues when planning.
-This creates a more streamlined process.
+Then identify the customer base, learn about their needs or problems and strive to solve those issues.

 Businesses can fulfill Juran’s first step of quality planning by defining what the customer wants and how the business plans to solve that need.
 What does the business require to build that solution?
-A defining part of this planning process is that key stakeholders have an involvement in the process; it is multidisciplinary, rather than siloed.
+A defining part of this planning process is that key stakeholders have involvement in the process; it is multidisciplinary, rather than siloed.

 Commitment from leadership